samssausages/proxmox_scripts_fixes/cloud-init/readme.md

 ```
 sudo cloud-init schema --system --annotate
 ```

 ### Common Reasons for Cloud-Init Failures:

 - Incorrect YAML formatting (use a YAML validator to check your file)
 - Network issues preventing package downloads
 - Incorrect SSH key format
 - Insufficient VM resources (CPU, RAM)
 - Proxmox storage name not matching what is in the commands
+- Second disk must be attached as scsi1 for the appdata mount to link correctly

+### Todo:

+ - make appdata device selection more durable